 Find a spring break camp for the young ones while they're out of school.
 Spring and summer breaks are a great time for kids to learn about science, and the following camps provide plenty of ways for them to get in some science fun.

-For Albuquerque Public School students, the 2013 spring break runs from March 11 through March 15.
+For Albuquerque Public School students, the 2014 spring break runs April 14 - 18.